gradle/native-platform/readme.md

 ### System information

-* Get kernel name and version.
+* Query kernel name and version.
-* Get machine architecture.
+* Query machine architecture.

 ### Processes

-* Get the PID of the current process.
+* Query the PID of the current process.
-* Get and set the process working directory.
+* Query and set the process working directory.
-* Get and set the process environment variables.
+* Query and set the process environment variables.

 ### Terminal and console

 These bindings work for both the UNIX terminal and the Windows console:

-* Determine if stdout/stderr are attached to a terminal.
+* Determine whether stdout/stderr are attached to a terminal.
 * Query the terminal size.
 * Switch between bold and normal text mode on the terminal.
 * Change foreground color on the terminal.